lablup/backend.ai-webserver/README.md

-# backend.ai-console-server
+# backend.ai-webserver

-A minimal webapp to convert web session requests to API requests
+A minimal webapp to convert web session requests to API requests.

 ## Installation